 On the following screens, you will provide information about yourself (the applicant), the installation (property, system, contractor), and the required permits.
 You will also need to provide (in electronic format) the following documentation:

-- proof that the project is paid for in full
+- Proof that the project is paid for in full (a copy of the final invoice showing a zero balance).

-- copies of all issued permit documents as provided by the local authority having jurisdiction
+- Copies of all issued inspection and permit documents as provided by the local authority having jurisdiction (a ‘Passed Final Inspection’ report, sticker or picture).

 After submission, your application will be reviewed, and you will be contacted by the MEA.